process-analytics/bpmn-visualization-js/docs/contributors/mxgraph-integration.md

 #### Overview

-The mxGraph integration uses the `edge mxCell` geometry to set the label bounds
+The mxGraph integration uses the `edge Cell` geometry to set the label bounds
 - absolute geometry
 - offset x and y: position related to the center of the edge and as for the Shape Position, a coordinate transformation layer is required.
   - the center depends on the 2 terminal waypoints